Vernon C. Miller: Final days

 After the Kansas City Massacre, Miller fled to the east coast, staying with New Jersey mobster Abner "Longy" Zwillman in Orange, New Jersey until Miller killed a Zwillman gunman in an argument.
-Leaving for Chicago on October 23, 1933, Miller posed as a salesman for an optical supply house while living with girlfriend Vi Mathias until federal agents raided her apartment on the morning of November 1.
+Leaving for Chicago on October 23, 1933, Miller posed as a salesman for an optical supply house while living with girlfriend Vi Mathias until Federal agents raided her apartment on the morning of November 1.
 Shooting his way out, however, Miller was able to escape from federal agents.

-A month later, on November 29, a motorist discovered Miller's body in a roadside ditch outside Detroit, Michigan.
-He appeared to have been tortured by strangulation with a clothesline and beaten to death with a claw hammer.
-Miller appeared to have been the victim of a gangland slaying.
-Although the motive for Miller's grisly murder remains unclear, probable causes include retaliation for the murder of Zwillman's gang member one month earlier, punishment for the failure of the Kansas City Massacre, or perhaps retribution for the Fox Lake Massacre.
+A month later, on November 29, a motorist discovered Miller's body dumped in a roadside ditch outside Detroit, Michigan.
+He had been severely tortured by partial strangulation with a clothesline and beaten thirteen times with a claw hammer.

+Miller appeared to have been the victim of a contract killing by the National Crime Syndicate.
+Although the motive for Miller's grisly murder remains unclear, probable causes include retaliation for the murder of Zwillman's gang member one month earlier, punishment for the Kansas City Massacre, retribution for the Fox Lake Massacre, or all of the above and then some.

+While being interrogated following his own arrest, former associate Machine Gun Kelly expressed a belief that the hitmen must have been people whom Miller knew and trusted, "Miller never went anyplace without being armed and never let anyone he did not know real well get close to him on account of there being any number of people who would have taken him...
+The ones who did get him were real close to him."

+FBI agent Werner Hanni told reporters, "We wanted Miller badly, but whoever killed him probably saved us from having to do it."

+FBI agent Melvin Purvis later wrote in his memoirs, "The underworld never forgave Miller for the Kansas City raid.
+Crime is a business and Verne Miller had become a debit; they wiped him off the ledger and the photograph of his mangled body, which I later saw, told a gruesome story of a cold and bloody murder."

+Despite his lengthy criminal record, Verne Miller was buried with an honor guard from the American Legion and with full military honors in White Lake, South Dakota.